Links

 The proposals module is designed to collect citizen proposals that require a specific number of "supports" to be processed.

-This module is the most complete for collecting proposals since it allows them to include images, documents, videos, areas and categories, and it also makes available to the proponent a "control panel" of the proposal that allows them to follow how it evolves, in addition to having resources and recommendations for a proposal to be successful.
+This module is the most complete for collecting proposals since it allows users to include images, documents, videos, locations and categories.
+It offers a "control panel" of the proposal that allows them to follow how it evolves, alongside the resources and recommendations of a specific project.

 Additionally, in each proposal, a "community of users" of the proposal is created to help improve its content, as well as to stimulate its dissemination to obtain more support.

-Once the proposal is approved, functionalities are also included to track it through progress bars and milestones.
+Once the proposal is approved, users can track its development through progress bars and milestones.

 2.1.2 Permissions and Tips